mohammedlafi/Write-A-DataScience--Blog/README.md

 The project is a Python code for writing a data science blog.

 ## the motivation for the project,
-We would like to instigate the relationship or effect of the developer’s education on his/her salary satisfaction.
+The motivation for the project to instigate the relationship or effect of the developer’s education on his/her salary satisfaction.
 Our investigation is based on a dataset from stack overflow developer survey results from 2017.